webtides/luna-docs/content/docs/configuration.md

     basePath: path.join(__dirname, "views"),
     // The name of your components directory
     directory: 'components',
-    // The destination in which moon-js should output your
+    // The destination in which luna-js should output your
     // frontend assets.
 Should probably be inside your public directory.
     outputDirectory: ".build/public/assets",
     // A configuration object for css associated with this component bundle
     styles: {
-        // The destination in which moon-js should output your
+        // The destination in which luna-js should output your
         // styles.
 Should probably be inside your public directory.
         outputDirectory: ".build/public/assets/css",
         // The name of the file